qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 - **Held-out validation episodes:** 256 per model seed
 - **Status:** exploratory configuration check; not confirmatory evidence

-All three actor-critic seeds learned a highly selective write policy without a boundary label or write cost.
+All three actor-critic seeds learned a highly selective encoding policy without a boundary label or encoding cost.
 Mean stochastic validation reward was 0.982 ± 0.012 across the three model seeds.
-Endpoint-minus-nonendpoint write probability was 0.983 ± 0.008, and boundary AUC was 1.000 for every seed.
-The policy made 1.007 ± 0.016 writes per event.
-Thresholded deterministic evaluation wrote once at the endpoint and achieved reward 1.000 for all three seeds.
+Endpoint-minus-nonendpoint encoding probability was 0.983 ± 0.008, and boundary AUC was 1.000 for every seed.
+The policy made 1.007 ± 0.016 encodings per event.
+Thresholded deterministic evaluation encoded once at the endpoint and achieved reward 1.000 for all three seeds.

 These runs used validation seeds and were inspected before freezing the confirmatory